Lithium batteries are widely used and characterized by the following:

 As of January 1, 2020, UN 38.3 requires lithium battery manufacturers and distributors to provide a document known as a lithium battery test summary upon request.
 This requirement will be enforced via country-specific regulations.

 When manufactured, all lithium batteries and lithium battery products must undergo a series of standardized tests to confirm their safety for use and transport.
-This new documentation summarizes those testing requirements.
+UN 38.3 summarizes those testing requirements.

 To comply with this regulation, Amazon requires all sellers to upload a test summary at ASIN setup.